-Starting at a price around $4500, it weighs in at 52 pounds.
+Starting at a price of around $4500, it weighs in at 52 pounds.
 Although it’s quite a bit heavier than some electric mountain bikes, it still weighs less than average (barely) and less than many other e-bikes out there which are 65 pounds or more.

-Plus, it has a range up to 60 miles, an integrated weather-protected tube battery, and 10 speeds to help you navigate serious uphill climbs.
+Plus, it has a range of up to 60 miles, an integrated weather-protected tube battery, and 10 speeds to help you navigate serious uphill climbs.